billpg/HashBack/README.md

 The response to the POST request will be a `200` status code and the JSON request body will have a property named `"IsRequestValid"` with a value of `true` or `false`.

 (Note that `200` is used for both confirmation and rejection responses. `400` or similar responses should only be used if the request is bad, such as missing properties.)

+## A brief security analysis

+### "What if an attacker attempts to eavesdrop or spoof either request?"
+TLS will stop this.
+The security of this protocol depends on TLS working.
+If TLS is broken then so is this exchange.

+### "What if an attacker sends a fake TokenRequest to Bob, pretending to be Alice?"
+Bob will issue a new token and send it to Alice in the form of a TokenIssue request.
+Alice will reject the request because she wasn't expecting one.

+### "What if the attacker sends a fake TokenRequest to Bob, but at the same time Alice is making a request and knowing what RequestID she will use?"
+The genuine TokenIssue request from Bob to Alice will have a genuine token, but this will fail the HMAC check because the attacker doesn't know what HMAC key she supplied to Bob in the genuine TokenRequest body.

+Even if Alice doesn't check the HMAC hash, this is not a problem.
+The attacker can't intercept it thanks to TLS.
+The token was genuinely issued so there's no problem if they go ahead and use it.
+That it was induced by an attacker is no reason to discard it.

+### "What if an attacker sends a fake TokenIssue to Alice, pretending to be Bob."
+If Alice isn't expecting a TokenIssue request, she will reject an unasked one.

+If Alice is expecting a TokenIssue, she will be able to test it came from Bob by checking the HMAC hash.
+Only Alice and Bob know what the HMAC key is because Alice generated it from cryptographic quality randomness and sent to Bob.
+Thanks to TLS, no-one else knows the key.

+If Alice, for whatever reason, decides to skip testing the HMAC hash, she will have a fake Bearer token.
+This will fail the first time she tries to use because Bob will reject the request as an unknown Bearer token.
+(The attacker doesn't know how to generate a genuine Bearer token that Bob will accept.)

+### "What if Alice uses predictable randomness when generating the HMAC key?"
+The an attacker will be able to send in a fake TokenIssue request to Alice with an HMAC hash that passes validation.
+Because the attacker still doesn't know how to issue a Bearer token, Bob will reject that Bearer token the first time Alice tries to use it.

+Alice shoud use unpredictable cryptographic quality randomness when generating the HMAC key.

+### "What if an attacker requests a genuine Bearer token for themselves and then pass that attacker onto Alice in a fake TokenIssue request?"
+The attacker still doesn't know how to fake an HMAC hash without knowing the HAC key Alice generated, so this will fail Alice's HMAC test.

+If Alice skips the HMAC test, she will have a genuine Bearer token that she thinks is hers, but one that actually identifies the attacker's domain, not Alice's.
+As Bob will recognise the token as the attacker's, he will not accept any action that requires a Alice's token.

+Alice should perform the HMAC test on any TokenIssue requests she receives.

+### "What if an attacker makes a TokenRequest to Bob but pretending to be from Carol, a website that does not implement this protocol?"
+Then Bob will issue a token for carol.example, but the TokenIssue request passing it along to that unwitting website will fail with a 404 error.

+The choice of fixing the request to the `/.well-known/` folder was deliberate.
+If an attacker could induce Bob to perform a POST request to any URL the attacker chose, the service might misinterpret the request as something other than a TokenIssue request.

+If we may consider a worst case scenario, the default behaviour of Carol is to publish the contents of all incoming requests, the attacker would have a copy of the valid Bearer token by reviewing those published logs, but it would be a Bearer token with a claim for a domain that doesn't have a history of using this protocol.
+The attacker could equally purchase their own domain and get a valid Bearer token that way.

+For this reason, websites issuing tokens via a TokenIssue request who additionally do not require a prior relationship, should first check the original TokenRequest message is genuine by performing a RequestVerify request.